codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipelines.md

 Working with the inline editor is very convenient in the beginning, but it makes your pipeline definition only exist within the Codefresh UI and therefore goes against the basic principles of [infrastructure as code](https://en.wikipedia.org/wiki/Infrastructure_as_Code).
 Once you are happy with how your pipeline works you should commit it to a Git repository (which can be the same one that has the source code of the application or a completely different one).

-You can click on the *Inline YAML* header and switch it to *Use YAML from repository*.
+You can click on the *Inline YAML* header and switch it to *Use YAML from URL*.

 {% include
 image.html